20 March 2018, Lisbon, Portugal

-This workshop is the second in a series of 4 regional workshops (the 1st will be held in Paris, in January) and will serve as a platform for consultation and exchange between FIThydro scientists, stakeholders and water users involved or affected by hydropower production in the region of Iberian Peninsula.
-The workshop mainly addresses authorities involved in HPP authorization processes, HPP operators, water resources and environmental NGOs, consultants, planners, fisheries associations and the research community.
+This workshop was the second in a series of 4 regional workshops (the 1st was held in Paris, in January) and will serve as a platform for consultation and exchange between FIThydro scientists, stakeholders and water users involved or affected by hydropower production in the region of Iberian Peninsula.

-At this event, key aspects of the FIThydro work-program will be presented and participants will be invited to give their feedback and highlights, on the key open issues on the assessment and planning of ecologically compatible hydropower production.
+At this event, key aspects of the FIThydro work-program were presented and participants were invited to give their feedback and highlights on the key open issues on the assessment and planning of ecologically compatible hydropower production.

 • Cyprinid species: ecology and constraints

 • The impacts of hydropeaking and mitigation measures.

 |Host Organization:||Instituto Superior Técnico (IST)|

 |Venue:||Instituto Superior Técnico (IST)

 Av.
 Rovisco Pais 1,

 |Contacts||Please, feel free to contact us with any questions or suggestions concerning this workshop.